Farnoosh63/HairSalon/README.md

 ## __Description__

-###### This is simple custom-made Dictionary application that receive any word or phrase and let the user add unlimited definitions in a different page.
-The homepage of the app list out all of the words, and user can click on the button to view all of their definitions.
-This app does not have the ability to let user whether any word is duplicated or the user input is empty, since this only focus on below objectives to be met;
+###### This is simple custom-made Hair Salon application that receive the stylist name from the user, let the user add unlimited clients for each stylists in a different page.
+The homepage of the app list out all of the stylists, and user can click on each stylist name to view all of clients for the selected stylist. the input is required to be filled in order the submit button redirect to the next page.This app does not have the ability to let user whether any word is duplicated.
+######Below objective has been met in this App;
 1. Test have complete coverage for the behaviors that need to be tested
 2. tests are passing
 3. code has proper indentation and spacing